Sumendi/sumendi.github.io/_includes/editions/2/summary/first_service.md

           </div>
           <div class="col-md-6">
             <p>
               We were very lucky again, and we had incredibly nice guests again.
-Luciano (and his companion) and Xavier are becoming regulars of Sumendi (something we are really grateful for) and we added two new amazing icelanders: <strong>Sígriður</strong> and <strong>Svanhildur</strong>.
+Luciano and Xavier are becoming regulars of Sumendi (something we are really grateful for) and we added three new amazing friends: <strong>Gerður</strong>, <strong>Sígriður</strong> and <strong>Svanhildur</strong>.
             </p>
             <p>
               Another detail that is becoming a tradition at Sumendi is the service's timelapse.
 We set up a camera recording pictures every few seconds, generating in the end a timelapse like the one you can see next to this paragraph: a <strong>four minutes fast summary of what is to eat at Sumendi</strong>.